Career Launchpad: World Changers

 After interviewing professionals about their thoughts on their top tips, early influences, key skills, qualifications and what their typical working day is like, students returned to MTS to enjoy lunch whilst listening to the 2022 Graeme Clark Orator, Dr Natalia Trayanova, allowing an in-depth career investigation of a global leader in Medical Technology.

-Students also met professionals who were passionate about their work and learned how it contributed to positive community change.
-Through the interview process, students learned about soft and hard skills and how to kickstart their own journey which generated positive social outcomes.
+Students met professionals who were passionate about their work and learned how it contributed to positive community change.
+Through the interview process, students learned about soft and hard skills and how to kickstart their own journey.

 Engaging 44 different industry professionals took careful planning, with the right mix of climate action, sustainability, science, social justice, design, public health, engineering, technical and humanities professionals in the mix.
 It was important to represent pathways that could be achieved via a University, TAFE or entrepreneurial pathway so that all students felt they could navigate a course or occupation that generated positive social outcomes.